elfakyn/knowledge/src/cloud/aws/services/s3_bucket_policy_500_errors.md

 ## What the error looks like

-Sometimes AWS spits a cryptic error:
+Sometimes s3 spits out a cryptic error:

 ![Big red error message in the AWS Console.
 The title of the error is "Error" and the text of the error is "We encountered an internal error.
 Please try again."](/assets/images/aws_s3_put_policy_500_internal_error.png)